revilo1882/notetoself/README.md

 ## Motivation

-Learn about using the Enzyme to test my React projects and be able to build React applications in a professional environment.
+Learn about using Enzyme to test my React projects and be able to build React applications in a professional environment.

 ## Concepts Covered